What We Do

 Research Associate, Department of Philosophy, Queen’s University

-The Kingston Interspecies Community working group will host an informal conversation with Eva Meijer on September 28, at 11:00 am, in Watson Hall 517.
+The Kingston Interspecies Community working group will host an informal conversation with Eva Meijer on September 28, at 11:00 am, in Philosophy Lounge (Watson 341).
 Everyone welcome.
 Topic: Conducting research in interspecies communities.

 The Philosophy Department at Queen’s University is hosting Dutch philosopher Eva Meijer at the department’s weekly colloquium on September 27, at 4pm in Watson Hall 517.
 Everyone welcome.
 Title: The role of language in interspecies politics: Towards a theory of political animal voices.
-(More details to follow)
+Abstract: Research shows that non-human animals have their own languages and cultures.
+They

 On May 18-19, 2018, the Animals in Philosophy, Politics, Law, and Ethics research group (APPLE) at Queen’s University will be hosting a workshop on the emerging topic of animal labour.
 For both humans and non-human animals, work is often an important dimension of life, and a fundamental determinant of well-being.
 At its best, work can